Suppressed Intrinsic Curvature Gravity: Conclusions

 \section{Conclusions}

-In this work, we studied two approaches of canceling the intrinsic curvature \({}^{(3)}R\):
+In this work, we studied several approaches of suppressing the intrinsic curvature \({}^{(3)}R\):

-1. \textbf{Using a Lagrange multiplier.} This method imposes a strict constraint, \(\int {}^{(3)}R \sqrt{-g} \, d^4x = 0\), which effectively eliminates intrinsic curvature from the dynamical equations.
+First, we used \textbf{a Lagrange multiplier.} This method imposes a strict constraint, \(\int {}^{(3)}R \sqrt{-g} \, d^4x = 0\), which effectively eliminates intrinsic curvature from the dynamical equations in some foliation.
 Within this framework, we obtained cosmological solutions, black hole solutions with or without a cosmological constant, as well as charged black holes.
 We further found rotating black hole solutions in the slow-rotating limit, both in the Lense-Thirring metric and the Newman-Janis algorithm.
-Finally, we also obtained gravitational waves solution with a modified speed of $\sqrt{1+\lambda}$,
+Finally, we also obtained gravitational waves solution with a modified speed of $\sqrt{1+\lambda}$.

-2. \textbf{Dynamic cancellation via couplings to a scalar field (\(\phi=-\frac{\eta}{2\xi},~~\lambda =\frac{\eta^2}{4\xi}\)).} This approach introduces interactions between the intrinsic curvature and a scalar field, allowing \({}^{(3)}R\) to be dynamically neutralized.
+Second, we used dynamic cancellation via \textbf{couplings to a scalar field} (\(\phi=-\frac{\eta}{2\xi},~~\lambda =\frac{\eta^2}{4\xi}\)).
+This approach introduces interactions between the intrinsic curvature and a scalar field, allowing \({}^{(3)}R\) to be dynamically neutralized.
 We have obtained the same solutions in this framework as well, only now $\lambda$ is a coupling constant, and not a lagrange multiplier.

+Third, we constructed a \textbf{covariant auxiliary-vector} completion of the same intrinsic-curvature mechanism.
+Using the Gauss--Codazzi relation, the ADM term $\lambda\,{}^{(3)}R$ can be rewritten, up to a boundary term, as a four-dimensional Ricci coupling, $ R+\lambda\,{}^{(3)}R \simeq (1+\lambda)R+\lambda R_{ab}n^a n^b . $ Promoting $n_a$ to an independent unit timelike auxiliary covector, with its normalization imposed by a Lagrange multiplier, gives a fully covariant formulation of the same constraint.
+When $n_a$ is hypersurface orthogonal and boundary terms are neglected, the variation with respect to $\lambda$ is equivalent to the original global intrinsic-curvature constraint, $ \int d^4x\sqrt{-g}\,{}^{(3)}R=0 . $

+We also showed that the auxiliary-vector construction admits a \textbf{mimetic specialization}, $n_a=-\nabla_a A$, with the mimetic constraint $\nabla_a A\nabla^a A=-1$.
+In this form the preferred foliation is generated by the scalar field $A$, and the algebraic auxiliary-vector equation is replaced by a conserved-current equation for the mimetic scalar.
+Thus the auxiliary-vector and mimetic formulations provide additional covariant realizations of the same idea: the intrinsic curvature can be cancelled or suppressed not only by the original ADM multiplier term, but also by its Ricci-coupled and mimetic completions.

 Finally, we have seen that \(\lambda = -1\) reduces to Carroll gravity.
 Hence, our theory provides a different UV completion to the lowest order Carroll gravity action.
 Better yet, since we have an additional "small parameter" $\lambda$, we will not necessarily be limited to the same expansion in powers of the speed of light $c$.
 It would be interesting to consider these different UV completions, and their possible connections more thoroughly.